Christo-CJ/LINUX/Day 14/file system.md

 1) Boot block: This is always the first block in a file system.
 The boot block is not used by the file system; rather, it contains information used to boot the operating system.
 Although only one boot block is needed by the operating system, all file systems have a boot block (most of which are unused).

-2) Superblock: This is a single block, immediately following the boot block, which contains parameter information about the file system, including:
+2) Superblock: This is a single block, immediately following the boot block, which contains parameter information about the file system.
+Different file systems residing on the same physical device can be of different types and sizes, and have different parameter settings (e.g., block size).
+This is one of the reasons for splitting a disk into multiple partitions.

+3) I-node table: Each file or directory in the file system has a unique entry in the i-node table.
+This entry records various types of information about the file.
+The i-node table is sometimes also called the i-list.

+4) Data blocks: The great majority of space in a file system is used for the blocks of data that form the files and directories residing in the file system.